MEGH06/Co_Code/README.md

 1. **Combine Text**: Merge text while retaining structure.
 2. **Redundancy Removal**: Use sentence embeddings (e.g., SBERT) to remove duplicates.
-3. **Summarization**: Use summarization models (e.g., BERT, T5) to condense content.
+3. **Summarization of text**: Use Hugging Face Transformer models (e.g., BART) to summarise notes from different note documents.
 4. **Reintegration**: Reinsert annotated references for images, diagrams, and tables.

 ## Technologies Used

 - **Python Libraries**:
-  - PyPDF2, pdfplumber, PyMuPDF for PDFs
+  - PyMuPDF for PDFs
   - python-docx for DOCX
   - python-pptx for PPT
-  - camelot, tabula-py for table extraction
+  - camelot for table extraction
+  - PILLOW for image processing
   - Tesseract for OCR
   - Flask for backend
   - SBERT for redundancy removal
-  - BERT, T5 for summarization
+  - BART, T5 for summarization
 - **Deployment**:
   - Docker
   - Vercel for hosting